advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 but they are merely at the end of a long and complex process full of errors.
 Often, people can not even imagine what kind of surprises they get when doing closer investigations.

-For example, from the tradition view of Hebrew biblical scholarship, one would expect to find a separate culture in Judea than Hellenistic culture.
+For example, from the traditional view of Hebrew biblical scholarship, one would expect to find a separate culture in Judea than Hellenistic culture.
 However, archeology found coins depicting the high priest on one side and Zeus on the other.
 This was *centuries* before Jesus.